sarthak815/COVID-19-ResearchPaper-Finder/README.md

-# Paper-Scrapper
-This is a app that scrapes Researsh Articles from different websites
+# COVID-19 ResearchPaper Finder APP
+This is an android app through which you can access most research papers related to covid-19.
+The app can be directly downloaded and installed from the apk folder.